Broad Discipline of Language, Culture and Communication

 - Fluency in English, Mandarin Chinese and/or Cantonese as well as proficiency in written standard Chinese and English;

-- A good knowledge of corporate communication and/or a good knowledge of the theory and practice of translation and interpretation;
+- A good knowledge of the theory and practice of corporate communication, and/or translation and interpreting, and/or linguistics and speech sciences;

 - A good understanding of the nature of language/sign-mediated communication;

-- A solid knowledge of the theory and practice of cross-cultural etiquette and interaction;
+- A solid knowledge of theory and practice of cross-cultural etiquette and interaction;

 - Broadened outlooks with a good understanding of the major issues in the areas of communication, language and cultural studies; and

 - A commitment to life-long learning for personal and professional development and the ability to work effectively with others as a team.